-AN ACT to amend and reenact §61-12-10 of the Code West Virginia, 1931, as amended, relating to permitting a designated representative of a hospital or an attending physician to obtain a patient's autopsy report.
+A BILL to amend and reenact §61-12-10 of the Code of West Virginia, 1931, as amended, relating to postmortem examinations.

 Be it enacted by the Legislature of West Virginia:

 ARTICLE 12.
 POSTMORTEM EXAMINATIONS.

 §61-12-10.
 When autopsies made and by whom performed; records of date investigated; copies of records and information; reporting requirements.